 Although it was chilly and a bit windy, the rain held off and the support was (as always) fantastic.
 When all was said and done, we raised $2,440.18, bringing the grand total that we have raised since 2008 (12 years) to $20,864.64!
 The amount of people willing to donate to this cause and the amount that was raised is truly amazing.
 Thanks to all!

 A HUGE thank you goes out to Dunkin’ Donuts, without whose cooperation this event would not have been possible.
 Thanks also to Dunkin’s neighbor, Fireplaces Plus, the Vernon Hills Public Works Department and to Fast Signs in Libertyville for the awesome signs to attract drive-by donors.

-On Sunday, June 2, 2019 members of the Vernon Hills Police Department (including family member and others) joined representatives from law enforcement agencies across Illinois in the annual Law Enforcement Torch Run for Special Olympics.
+On Sunday, June 27, 2021 members of the Vernon Hills Police Department (including friends and family members) joined representatives from law enforcement agencies across Illinois in the annual Law Enforcement Torch Run for Special Olympics.

 The weather was absolutely fantastic for a great run.

 There are twenty-three legs of the Torch Run throughout the state.
 The eighth leg started in Gurnee at 6:30 a.m.
 Shortly before 8:00 am, Vernon Hills runners took the torch at the intersection of Routes 21 & 60.
-They ran south approximately two miles where the torch was handed off for the next section of the trip.
+They ran south approximately two miles where the torch was handed off to members of the Lincolnshire Police Department for the next section of the trip.
 The journey ended approximately 31 miles south in Lincolnwood, after joining up with another leg of the run in Niles.

-Anyone who would like to learn more about the Torch Run can contact Officer Rebecca Foy at (847) 362-4449.
+Anyone who would like to learn more about the Torch Run can contact Sergeant Rebecca Foy at (847) 362-4449.